 Determine How Much You’ll Charge for Rent

-Setting the right rental price for your property is important for attracting tenants and maximizing your rental income.
+Setting the right rent price for your property is important for attracting tenants and maximizing your income.

-A detailed rental contract is essential for protecting your interests as a landlord and ensuring a smooth and successful rental experience for you and your tenants.
-The rental contract should include important terms such as the rental price, security deposit amount, move-in date, lease term, and tenant obligations.
+A detailed lease agreement is essential for protecting your interests as a landlord and ensuring a smooth and successful rental experience for you and your tenants.
+The lease contract should include important terms such as the rental price, security deposit amount, move-in date, lease term, and tenant obligations.

 A hand signing a lease with a fountain pen